Azure/azure-functions-templates/Functions.Templates/Templates-v2/QueueTrigger-Python/queue_trigger_template.md

 - Confirm that the parameters within the trigger reflect values that correspond with your storage account.
 - The name of the file must be `function_app.py`.

-Note that Event Hub output bindings are also supported in Azure Functions.
-To learn more, see [Azure Event Hubs trigger and bindings for Azure Functions](https://aka.ms/azure-function-binding-event-hubs)
+Note that Queue output bindings are also supported in Azure Functions.
+To learn more, see [Azure Queue storage trigger and bindings for Azure Functions overview](https://aka.ms/azure-function-binding-queue)

 ## V2 Programming Model